Available in VPC

 Example of setting ACG rule's inbound source upon creation of a load balancer

 If the service type is LoadBalancer, then an ACG rule with 0.0.0.0./0 as inbound source is set up by default for external communication.
-If a different IP block is required to be set to be the inbound source, then you can use the annotation of service.beta.kubernetes.io/ncloud-load-balancer-inbound-source.
-If you'd like to specify multiple inbound sources, then you can use commas (,) as separators.
+If a different IP block is required to be set to be the inbound source, you can use the annotation of service.beta.kubernetes.io/ncloud-load-balancer-inbound-source.
+If you'd like to specify multiple inbound sources, you can use commas as separators.

-The following is an example of setting the ACG rule's Inbound Source when creating an NLB instance.
+Below is an example of setting the ACG rule's Inbound Source when creating an NLB instance.

 kind: Service